snehadiwan04/cds-exp-3/README.md

 # Experiment 3
 ## Aim -
-To write C++ programs that demonstrate the use of different operators such as arithmetic, assignment, logical and comparison operators.
+To study and implement operators in C++.
 ## Theory -
 Operators are special symbols used to perform operations on variables and values.
-Understanding how to use different operators is fundamental to performing calculations, assigning values, decision making, performing logical computations and making comparisons in programming.
+Understanding how to use different operators is fundamental to performing calculations, assigning values, decision-making, performing logical computations, and making comparisons in programming.

 ### Arithmetic Operators: